Is your lawn covered in worm casts?

 Top Dress Your Lawn with A High Sand Content Top Dressing

-Top dressing your lawn is for some, a part of their annual lawn care regime.
+Top dressing your lawn is for some, a part of their annual lawn care program.

 You can use a top dressing mixture which contains a high sand content to lower the amount of moisture in the lawn.
 This will force them deeper underground.